How long do olive trees live

 Several factors contribute to the lifespan of olive trees.
 Firstly, the variety of the olive tree plays a role.
 Some olive tree varieties naturally have a longer lifespan than others.
 Furthermore, environmental conditions greatly influence the lifespan of olive trees.
 They thrive in Mediterranean climates with mild winters and hot, dry summers.
 This type of climate is ideal for the growth and longevity of olive trees.

-See also How long does render take to dry
+See also How long is the flight to majorca from gatwick

 Longevity Records